 The reasons for the rise of blanding are multifaceted.
 There is a pervasive over-reliance on trends in digital media such as sans serif fonts, simple colour palettes, and stripped back branding.
 These trends can be great – but only if they are used smartly within the context of an engaging and well-crafted brand.
 A cleaner look requires less time and design aesthetics have been simplified due to desktop and mobile display constraints.
 Modern marketing strategies, digital media and consumer behaviour mean that many brands feel that if they appeal to as many people as possible, by sticking to ‘safe’ branding elements, they will make more money.

 It’s also likely that brands are using this trend as a way to gain trust – the idea being that customers will feel more comfortable with a brand they perceive to be simple, trustworthy and professional.
-However, there’s a very fine line between building trust in this way and completely blending into the background – and it’s important to remember that without a strong presence, brands can easily be forgotten among all the noise.
+However, there’s a very fine line between building trust in this way and completely blanding into the background – and it’s important to remember that without a strong presence, brands can easily be forgotten among all the noise.

 Another factor that might come into play is cost-effectiveness that comes with making a logo or brand identity that follows certain trends and norms.
 The same font styles and colour palettes can be used across multiple projects, allowing them to save time and money.
 This can come at the cost of originality, however, which is something that should always be kept in mind.